jarjumarvin/yomichan_krdict/README.md

 # Yomichan

-These dictionaries are meant to be used with the Yomichan ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/yomichan/) / [Chrome](https://chrome.google.com/webstore/detail/yomichan/ogmnaimimemjmbakcfefmnahgdfhfami/related)) browser extension.
+These dictionaries are meant to be used with the Yomitan ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/yomichan/) / [Chrome](https://chrome.google.com/webstore/detail/yomitan/ browser extension.
 It opens an interactive window when e.g. hovering some text while holding SHIFT; See images below.

 I've attached my settings tuned for Korean.
 (Can import at the bottom of the settings pages of either extensions).